Generate the simulated data

 DotPlot(seu2, features = genes)

-#> Warning: Scaling data with a low number of groups may produce misleading results
+#> Warning: Scaling data with a low number of groups may produce misleading

 Heatmap plot